kode4food/interpol/doc/Language_Reference.md

 There are two special identifiers.
 The first is called `self` and it returns the current evaluation context.
 The second is called `nil` and I think you can guess what that returns.

-### Tuples
+### Lists
-Tuples are a sequence of like elements.
-Unlike in Python, they *must* be surrounded by parentheses `()`.
+Lists are a sequence of like elements surrounded by parentheses `()` and separated by commas `,`.
 The elements therein are either all individual expressions or all name/value pairs.
-Tuples created in Interpol are immutable.
+Lists created in Interpol are immutable.

 #### Expressions
-An expression tuple with only a single element is treated simply as a precedence override and is exposed as the enclosed expression.
-A tuple with more than one element is exposed as an Array.
+An expression list with only a single element is treated simply as a precedence override and is exposed as the enclosed expression.
+A list with more than one element is exposed as an Array.
 Fortunately, Interpolation (their primary use case) doesn't care about the difference.
-You can force a single element Array by ending your tuple definition with a comma:
+You can force a single element Array by ending your list definition with a comma:

 ```python
 (1 + 8)      # this is treated just like the literal number 9